Testing equality between several populations covariance operators: The test statistic

-where for the sake of simplicity we have eliminated the subscript $1$ and simply denote as $s_m=\lambda_m^{1/2}$ with $\lambda_m$ the $m-$th largest eigenvalue of $\bGa_1$ and $\phi_m$ its corresponding eigenfunction.
-In particular, if all the populations have the same underlying distribution except for the mean and covariance operator, as it happens when comparing the covariance operators of Gaussian processes, the random function $f_{2m}$ has the same distribution as $f_{1m}$ and so, $\bUpsi_1= \bUpsi_2$. }
+In particular, if all the populations have the same underlying distribution except for the mean and covariance operator, as it happens when comparing the covariance operators of Gaussian processes, the random functions $f_{im}$, $i=2,\dots, k$, have the same distribution as $f_{1m}$, so, in this case, $\bUpsi_1= \bUpsi_i$, for $i=2,\dots, k$, under $H_0$.